The Bahamas: Arrival of the English

 The English had expressed an interest in the Bahamas as early as 1629.
 However, it was not until 1648 that the first English settlers arrived on the islands.
 Known as the Eleutherian Adventurers and led by William Sayle, they migrated from Bermuda seeking greater religious freedom.
 These English Puritans established the first permanent European settlement on an island which they named Eleuthera, Greek for free.
 They later settled New Providence, naming it Sayle's Island.
 Life proved harder than envisaged however, and many – including Sayle – chose to return to Bermuda.
 To survive, the remaining settlers salvaged goods from wrecks.

 In 1670 King Charles II granted the islands to the Lords Proprietors of the Carolinas in North America.
 They rented the islands from the king with rights of trading, tax, appointing governors, and administering the country from their base on New Providence.
 Piracy and attacks from hostile foreign powers were a constant threat.
-In 1684 Spanish corsair Juan de Alcon raided the capital Charles Town (later renamed Nassau), and in 1703 a joint Franco-Spanish expedition briefly occupied Nassau during the War of the Spanish Succession.
+In 1684 the Spanish corsair Juan de Alcon raided the capital Charles Town (later renamed Nassau), and in 1703 a joint Franco-Spanish expedition briefly occupied Nassau during the War of the Spanish Succession.